About Traveling in Japan:

 Several things can only be done or seen in winter such as the popular Snow Festival of Sapporo.
 The snow monkeys of Nagano are also best visited in winter!
 Enjoying Japanese hot springs (onsen) is most comfortable in the cold winter months.

-Times you might want to avoid are the Golden Week (in early May) when everything is crowded and expensive as well as rainy season (for most parts of Japan: late June / early July) and typhoon season (mostly in September).
+Times you might want to avoid are peak travel seasons such as the Golden Week (in early May) when everything is crowded and expensive.
+Weatherwise you should try to avoid rainy season (for most parts of Japan: late June / early July) and typhoon season (mostly in September).

 When used correctly, it can be a great money saver, but not for everyone!
-Please use “Hyperdia” to check train times and prices to calculate if the railpass is worth it!
+Please use “Hyperdia” to check train times and prices to calculate if the pass is worth it!

 That’s very difficult to answer as it depends on various things!
 Where you stay, what means of transportation you use and what you eat will greatly influence the amount of money you have to spend.
 I’m trying to give good advice where people can save money here on my blog, but it all depends on you in the end.